 It was uber-conservative and socialized us to believe Christians should be “set apart” and not be around sinners.
 They said we are the “light of the world” and should avoid events where people are not behaving like Christians.

 Nevertheless, so many Christians stay separate from sinners and act as though they are somehow better than them.
-Horrible, right?
+That’s wrong, Christian Sister.

 Yeah, I think that’s one of the main reasons Christianity is unpopular.
 Folks have had just enough crazy experiences with us to want to stay far from us all.